bbertucc/bb-starter-theme/README.md

 # A WordPress Starter Theme, Made for Segments

 This open repo contains my WordPress starter theme.
-This theme includes many of the standards that I've developed after 10+ developing websites.
+This theme includes many of my standards after 10+ developing/designing websites.

-This theme is a bit of an evolution since I wrote [my gist] about organizing WordPress theme code.
+This theme is a bit of an evolution of [a gist] I wrote about organizing WordPress theme code.

-I've added new template_part types called "Segments".
-Segments are like mini layouts within a page.
+Since the gist, I've added new template_part types called "Segments".
+Think of Segments  like mini content areas  within a page.
 The standard segments that I've included with this theme are:
-- Text Segment, includes body and title.
+- Text Segments include a body and title.
 Depending on the amount of content within the body, it'll be given a class prefix "regular", "long", or "brief".
-If you're adding a media segment to the text segment, you can show select a "Two Column" display so the two segments appear next to each other.
+If you're adding both a media segment to the text segment, you can  select a "Two Column" content display so the media appear next to the text.
-- Media Segment, including various media layouts: grid, portrait and landscape, single media item or slideshow.
-I've built conditions for images, PDFs, videos, and link media items.'
+- The Media Segment can include either a media grid, portrait and landscape media item, single media item or slideshow.
+Available media types include images, PDFs, YouTube videos, and links.
-- Callout: Callouts are basically banner elements.
+- Callout Segments: Callouts are basically banner elements.
 You can add a background image and scale them to different sizes.
-- Info Box: Info boxes are the most basic segment type.
+- Info Box Segments: Info Boxes are the most basic segment type.
 They just include a title and body, usually under 220 characters (but no character restrictions are imposed).

+The goal of this theme is to create a framework that I can incorperate any design into, so you won't find much style code.
+That said, a developer should have to do minimal work with the theme's HTML/PHP structure and the all the custom fields are integrated into the themes files.

+### Styling the Theme
+Lots of thought went into the structure in the `/styles` folder.
+I'm trying to be explicit, while avoiding redundancy.
+All SCSS is pulled into `style.scss`.
+There you can update the theme name and add any external fonts.
+You should then move to `_variables.scss` where all the theme variables are stored.
+After that, I would jump into any one of the files (they all should be pretty straight forward and most correspond with template parts).

+### Required Plugins
+To run the theme properly, you'll need [Advanced Custom Fields] (version 5+).
+You also will need a SASS compiler to spit out CSS from the SCSS I've included.
+I use the [SASS Plugin for Coda].

+### Contibuting
+The `master` branch includes the most stable site build.
+Other branches are feature specific.

+I actively update the theme to incorporate stable technology, architecture, and best practices. [_s] and [Sage] loosely inspired my theme's' architecture. [@mdo]'s [code guide] was also an inspiration.
+I love to follow [DRY] principles and keep features and elements modular when possible.
+That said, I also love to keep code explicit and readable.

 ### Issue Reporting and Questions
 Issues and questions can be added under this repo's ["Issues" tab].
 You can always send me a message, [@bbertucc].

-### Development
-The `master` branch includes the most stable site build.
-Other branches are feature specific.

-My starter theme is actively updated to incorporate stable technology, architecture, and best practices.
-The [_s] and [Sage] loosely inspired the theme architecture. [@mdo]'s [code guide] was also an inspiration.
-I love to follow [DRY] principles and keep features and elements modular, but I also love to keep code explicit and readable.

-### Required Plugins
-To run the theme properly, you'll need to install and activate [Advanced Custom Fields] (version 5+).
-Much of the content is saved in ACF fields.

-## Contributing
-My theme is open for contributions.
-You can report issues under the ["Issues" tab], or fork this repo and help code.
-I'd love to include your updates!

 Happy hacking!